Looking for the best Thinkific alternative in the market?

-If you hate complexity, this is the best alternative for you.
+If you dislike complexity, this is the best alternative for you.

 Teachable is known for its beginner-friendliness and simplicity.
-And it’s trusted by over 100,000 business owners, creators, and coaches in the world.
+And it’s trusted by over 100,000 business owners, creators, and coaches worldwide.

 The signing up and course creation process are straightforward to do.
 After answering simple questions, you will be able to access the dashboard.